Lenni009/fsr_bingo/README.md

 ## Disclaimer

-This is a not a serious project, code quality is worse than in other projects.
+This is a not a serious project, code quality is worse than in other projects 🤠